Denton in Caroline County, Maryland — The American Northeast (Mid-Atlantic)

 Steal Away by River

-— Harriet Tubman Underground Railroad Byway —
+| | Harriet Tubman Underground Railroad Byway | |

 A river crossing was always dangerous for fleeing slaves.
 Few could swim, and currents were strong.
 Bridges were tempting but usually tended.
-Dogs and slave catchers could corner escapees at the water’s edge.
+Dogs and slave catchers could corner escapees at the waters edge.
 Freedom seekers often improved plans to steal away by water.

-After abolitionist Hugh Haziett’s arrest for helping slaves escape, he was taken from Caroline County jail to trial down river in Cambridge, where and angry mob greeted his arrival.
+After abolitionist Hugh Hazietts arrest for helping slaves escape, he was taken from Caroline County jail to trial down river in Cambridge, where and angry mob greeted his arrival.

 RIGHT: Moses Viney used two fence posts for oars and rowed a stolen canoe to freedom.
 He successfully reached Schenectady, NY, where he worked for Union College and owned several buildings downtown.

-Erected by America's Byways; Maryland Heritage Area Authority .
+Erected by America's Byways; Maryland Heritage Area Authority.
 (Marker Number 35.)

 Topics and series.
-This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans.
+This historical marker is listed in these topic lists: Abolition & Underground RR • African Americans .
 In addition, it is included in the Harriet Tubman Underground Railroad Byway series list.

 Location.
-38° 53.304′ N, 75° 50.376′ W. Marker is in Denton, Maryland, in Caroline County.
-Marker is on River Landing Road.
+Marker has been permanently removed.
+It was located near 38° 53.304′ N, 75° 50.376′ W. Marker was in Denton, Maryland, in Caroline County.
+It was on River Landing Road.
 Touch for map.
-Marker is at or near this postal address: 10219 River Landing Road, Denton MD 21629, United States of America.
-Touch for directions.
+Marker was at or near this postal address: 10219 River Landing Road, Denton MD 21629, United States of America.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Maryland Steamboat Company's Joppa Wharf at Denton (here, next to this marker); Steamboats on the Choptank River (a few steps from this marker); Hubs of Activity (a few steps from this marker); The Denton Arrests (about 400 feet away, measured in a direct line); Moses and the Hounds (about 400 feet away); Caroline County Visitor Center (about 700 feet away); Neck Meeting House (approx. 0.3 miles away); Tuckahoe Neck Meeting House (approx. 0.3 miles away).
+At least 8 other markers are within walking distance of this location: Maryland Steamboat Company's Joppa Wharf at Denton (here, next to this marker); Steamboats on the Choptank River (a few steps from this marker); Hubs of Activity (a few steps from this marker); The Denton Arrests (about 400 feet away, measured in a direct line); Moses and the Hounds (about 400 feet away); Caroline County Visitor Center (about 700 feet away); Neck Meeting House (approx. 0.3 miles away); Tuckahoe Neck Meeting House (approx. 0.3 miles away).
 Touch for a list and map of all markers in Denton.

 Credits.
-This page was last revised on September 5, 2022.
+This page was last revised on May 6, 2024.
 It was originally submitted on December 2, 2014, by Don Morfe of Baltimore, Maryland.
-This page has been viewed 674 times since then and 34 times this year.
+This page has been viewed 1,281 times since then and 36 times this year.
 Photos: 1, 2, 3, 4. submitted on December 2, 2014, by Don Morfe of Baltimore, Maryland. • Bill Pfingsten was the editor who published this page.